-I have had the chance to watch live keynotes by Bill Gates and Steve Jobs; their styles couldn’t have been more different.
+I have had the chance to attend keynotes by Bill Gates and Steve Jobs in person; their styles couldn’t have been more different.
 Here’s some memories from both.
-Of course I did not meet them in person, this is just my experience as another attendee in the room.
+Of course I did not meet or talk to them; this is just my experience as another attendee in the room.

 I saw Bill Gates in person at the opening keynote of the Office System Developers Conference in 2006, in the Microsoft campus in Redmond, not far from Seattle.
 You can read the whole speech online.

 His keynote was, by the way, presented by Steven Sinofsky himself.
 If you do not know who he is, you should read his excellent memories of his time at Microsoft; it’s an outstanding series with lots of anecdotes about the “golden age” of Microsoft at the beginning of the 1990s.